camptocamp/c2cgeoportal/doc/developer/debugging.rst

 Be sure that the volume for the project is not commented.

-You can also do a graceful restart of the running webserver:
+You can also do a graceful restart of the running webserver (gunicorn in this case):

 .. prompt:: bash